We all get those pesky little tender spots on our backs from time to time.

 A back massage cane, or stick, is a tool that makes self-massage simple and easy while allowing you to reach trigger points many other tools can’t.

 What’s more is that these tools can release muscle pain and tension, provide pain relief, promote healing and improve blood circulation.

-In this article, we’ll look at how a back massage stick works and the different types that are available on the market.
+In this article, I’ll look at how a back massage stick works and the different types that are available on the market.